Dyvinia/BFPlusDocs/docs/community-updates/v10-release.md

         - DETPACK
             - Increased blast radius.
             - Increased throw speed.
+        - BOLT CASTER
+            - Added charge-up function.
+Base charge does greater damage on a singular target, while the higher charge level does less damage and arcs out to upwards of 8 other targets.
+            - Added UI element while targeting to improve visual feedback.
+            - Updated description.
         - FIELD KIT replaced SUPERCOOLING GRENADE
             - Deployable field kit which, when stepped on, supplies an ally with instant healing and takes their abilities out of recharge.
         - Autoplayers can now use the melee attack.